KxSystems/arrowkdb/docs/null-mapping.md

 ## Considerations

 The bigger problem is that unlike arrow, not all kdb types have a null value.
 Also, those that do just overload one value in the range (typically INT_MIN or FLOAT_MIN).

 For example:

 - Each item in an arrow boolean array can be 0b, 1b or NULL.  kdb has no boolean null.

 - kdb doesn't have a byte null.

 - Unlike arrow, kdb can't distinguish between a null string and empty string.
 Similarly it can't distinguish between the " " character and null.

-- Int16 value of -32768 (a valid non-null value in arrow).
-In kdb -32768 == 0Nh (null).
-Similarly for the other int, float and temporal types

-- Etc.

 Therefore mapping arrow nulls to kdb nulls is going to result in corner cases which can't be represented accurately.
 However, the type mapping elsewhere in arrowkdb already has corner cases: